IF ... THEN Conditions

 ALSO: command, calculation or comment

-Everything that comes after ALSO: in that line (do not omit the colon!) is treated the same way as if it had followed THEN, the same rules and restrictions apply.
+Everything that comes after ALSO: in that line (do not omit the colon!) is treated the same way as if it had followed THEN, the same rules and restrictions apply, with one exception:

 Any number of ALSO: lines can follow an IF ...
 THEN line, even with other lines in between.